-Facial gua sha has become a treatment all its own.
-Instead of using lots of pressure and quick scraping motions, it’s a gentle but firm slow pull of the skin with the same intention of helping to move blood, lymph, and manipulate sub-dermal fascia.
+More recently, facial gua sha has become a treatment all its own.
+One of the main and immediate benefits of gua sha is lymphatic movement and drainage.
 Lymph, the colorless liquid in our bodies that stores white blood cells and hydrates our tissues, moves through the lymph nodes and lymphatic system, and eventually makes it way into the bloodstream.
-The major drainage spot for lymph is at the base of the neck, which is one of the reasons it’s so important to start and finish with the neck in your gua sha practice.
+The major drainage spot for lymph is at the base of the neck, which is one of the reasons it’s so important to start and finish with the neck in your facial gua sha practice.

 Gua sha on the body has been associated with short-term benefits for people with chronic neck pain, chronic low back pain, and has been shown in two small-scale studies to increase blood circulation, increase blood volume, and decrease pain levels.

 Both studies measured arbitrary perfusion units, which is a fancy way of saying blood flow, using Laser Doppler Imaging at the surface of the skin before and after gua sha treatment.
 One study found that circulation increased 400 percent on areas treated with gua sha scraping, and the increase in circulation continued for more than 25 minutes after treatment.
 In between visits, patients reported that pain relief was sustained to some degree.
 In another study that used Laser Doppler Imaging to measure blood flow to the treated area at different intervals, 0, 15, 30, 60, and 90 minutes after treatment, and found that the surface temperature and blood volume was significantly increased even after 90 minutes post-scraping when compared to a baseline of no scraping, which helps to improve circulation and energy metabolism.